 12.5 Any opinion for the Hepatitis B vaccination shall be limited to whether Hepatitis B vaccination is indicated for an employee, and if the employee has received such vaccination.

-12.6 Any opinion for Post-Exposure Evaluation and Follow-up shall be limited to the following activities:
+12.6 Any opinion for Post-Exposure Evaluation and Follow-up shall be limited to the following information:

-12.6.1 The employee has been informed of the results of the evaluation by the third party healthcare professional.
+12.6.1 That the employee has been informed of the results of the evaluation by the third party healthcare professional.

-12.6.2 The employee is told about medical conditions resulting from exposure to blood or other potentially infectious materials, which require further evaluation or treatment.
+12.6.2 That the employee has been told about any medical conditions resulting from exposure to blood or other potentially infectious materials which require further evaluation or treatment.

 NOTE: All other findings or diagnoses shall remain confidential and shall not be included in a written report.